Charter of Human Rights and Responsibilities

 People are protected from having their property taken, unless the law says it can be taken.

-Your right to liberty and security of person (section 21)
+Right to liberty and security of person (section 21)

-Your right to humane treatment when deprived of liberty (section 22)
+Right to humane treatment when deprived of liberty (section 22)

 Rights of children in the criminal process (section 23)